 Note that you don't have to compile your kernel the "Debian way"; but we find that using the packaging system to manage your kernel is actually safer and easier.
-In fact, you can get your kernel sources right from Linus instead of kernel-source-2.2.20, yet still use the kernel-package compilation method.
-Although the 2.2.20 kernel is still used in Woody for installs, more-recent 2.4 kernels are available as kernel-images.
+In fact, you can get your kernel sources right from Linus instead of kernel-source-, yet still use the kernel-package compilation method.
+Although the kernel is still used in Woody for installs, more-recent 2.4 kernels are available as kernel-images.

-Note that you'll find complete documentation on using kernel-package under /usr/share /doc/kernel-package.
+Note that you'll find complete documentation on using kernel-package under /usr/share/doc/kernel-package.
 This section just contains a brief tutorial.

-Hereafter, we'll assume your kernel source will be located in /usr/local/src and that your kernel version is 2.2.20.
+Hereafter, we'll assume your kernel source will be located in /usr/local/src and that your kernel version is .
 As root, create a directory under /usr/local/src and change the owner of that directory to your normal non-root account.
-As your normal non-root account, change your directory to where you want to unpack the kernel sources (cd /usr/local/src), extract the kernel sources (tar xIf /usr/src/kernel-source-2.2.20.tar.bz2), change your directory to it (cd kernel-source-2.2.20/).
+As your normal non-root account, change your directory to where you want to unpack the kernel sources (cd /usr/local/src), extract the kernel sources (tar xIf /usr/src/kernel-source-.tar.bz2), change your directory to it (cd kernel-source-/).
 Now, you can configure your kernel.
 Run make xconfig if X11 is installed, configured and being run, make menuconfig otherwise (you'll need ncurses-dev installed).
 Take the time to read the online help and choose carefully.
 When in doubt, it is typically better to include the device driver (the software which manages hardware peripherals, such as Ethernet cards, SCSI controllers, and so on) you are unsure about.
 Be careful: other options, not related to a specific hardware, should be left at the default value if you do not understand them.
-Do not forget to select "Kernel module loader" in "Loadable module support" and "Enhanced Real Time Clock Support" in "Character devices" (they are not selected by default).
+Do not forget to select "Kernel module loader" in "Loadable module support" (it is not selected by default).
 If not included, your Debian installation will experience problems.